Alyilyas/volcanic-tsunami-detection/README.md

 * **Choice:** We use a **10-second (200 data points)** analysis window.
 * **Justification:** This choice is supported by both signal processing theory and a data-driven analysis:
     1.  **Theoretical minimum:** Signal processing theory (Reyes & Forgach, 2016) dictates that a 10-second (200-sample) window is the *minimum* required to reliably resolve our 0.1 Hz target frequency (with a 20 Hz sampling rate) and prevent spectral leakage.
     2.  **Data-driven validation:** We confirmed this theoretical minimum using the **Bayesian Information Criterion (BIC)** (Schwarz, 1978).
-As detailed in the manuscript (and Supplementary Section S3), this data-driven method consistently selected optimal window sizes very close to 200 samples when applied to both the flank collapse event (e.g., 198-207 samples) and the entire dataset (mean of ~209 samples).
+As detailed in the manuscript section 3.2 (and supplementary information section S3), this data-driven method consistently selected optimal window sizes very close to 200 samples when applied to both the flank collapse event (e.g., 198-207 samples) and the entire dataset (mean of ~209 samples).

 ### 4. Autoregressive (AR) model selection